 — To make an appointment at our space in Chinatown, Manhattan, email lulu@far-near.media

-Inspired by Saim Sadiq’s 2022 film ‘Joyland’ and shot at the Rajbari Bawali on the outskirts of Kolkata, the zine examines sexuality and desire in South Asian spaces.
+Our first edition, inspired by Saim Sadiq’s 2022 film ‘Joyland’ and shot at the Rajbari Bawali on the outskirts of Kolkata, the zine examines sexuality and desire in South Asian spaces.

 What we choose to idolize says a lot about who we are.
 Vol. 5 is an ode to divergent voices.